benchinny/benchinny.github.io/_pages/about.md

 I'm an incoming assistant professor at the <a href="https://www.rit.edu/science/chester-f-carlson-center-imaging-science">Chester F. Carlson Center for Imaging Science</a> at the Rochester Institute of Technology (RIT).
 I'll be starting this position July 1st, 2025, and am currently wrapping up a postdoc at UC Berkeley in the lab of <a href="https://www.emilyacooper.org/">Dr. Emily Cooper</a>.

 I am actively looking for graduate students and a postdoc--if you are looking for a lab to join, consider checking out my <a href="https://benchinny.github.io/projects/">research</a> and <a href="https://benchinny.github.io/publications/">publications</a> to decide whether we might be a good fit!
+I specialize in the study of human vision--both the perceptual and oculomotor aspects of it.

 You may reach me via email at bechin [AT] berkeley [DOT] edu.